evannetwork/api-blockchain-core/docs/identity_based_profile.rst

   getRuntimeForIdentity(existingRuntime, identity)

 Creates a runtime for a specific identity, based on another runtime.
-The context of this runtime needs a profile with the corresponding encryptionKeys saved using `setIdentityAccess` or the correct set encrytionKey within the `runtime.keyConfig`.
+The context of this runtime needs a profile with the corresponding encryptionKeys saved using `setIdentityAccess` or the correct set encryptionKey within the `runtime.keyConfig`.

 ----------
 Parameters